humdrum-tools/humdrum-documentation/guide/ch24/index.md

 [`**semits`](/rep/semits) value of minus one (-1).

-Like the <span class="tool">deg</span> command, the <span class="tool">semits</span> command provides a **"-x** option that eliminates from the output stream any characters that don\'t pertain to semitones.
+Like the <span class="tool">deg</span> command, the <span class="tool">semits</span> command provides a **"-x** option that eliminates from the output stream any characters that don't pertain to semitones.
 Hence the following command will eliminate durations or other possible numerical representations that might conflict with semitone designations: